Berlin’s Ever Changing Museum Landscape

 By Erica Garnett

-From wizards and architecture to fashion and spy gear, in 2015, Berlin Germany welcomes the grand opening, reopening and renovations of museums and awaits the opening of others.
+From wizards and architecture to fashion and spy gear, Berlin Germany welcomes the grand opening, reopening and renovations of museums and awaits the opening of others.

 The emphasis on museum reform by the German city is one of many efforts to better unify the formerly split nations of East and West Berlin after the fall of the Berlin Wall.